drewmarsh/azure-creating-VM/README.md

 <img src="/images/enter-credentials.png" width="486" alt="Enter credentials">

-If there is a n error validating the remote computer's certificate, this can be dismisssed by pressing ```Yes```.
+If there is an error validating the remote computer's certificate, this can be dismisssed by pressing ```Yes```.

 <img src="/images/connect-despite-errors.png" width="486" alt="Connect despite errors">